 If you’re interested on how to start on minimalist living, here’s a guide that I found on minimalism for beginners.

-Aaand that’s it.
-We’ll probably do another recap at the end of this year, but this will do for now.
+That’s it!
+We’ll probably do a recap at the end of this year, but this will do for now.
 How about you?
 Can you share your experience as well?
 Any other tips you’d like to add?